-Creatives often think LLCs and DBA/FBN statements keep their names from being violated and that they are not violating others.
-This is not correct.
-Setting up an LLC or a Doing Business As Statement does not equal trademark protection.
-Although there are some common law trademark rights, the strongest trademark protection is securing a federal trademark from the United States Patent Trademark Office.
+A lot of entrepreneurs think that setting up an LLC or a DBA/FBN statement means their name is trademarked to protect from dispute.
+This is not accurate.
+Registering an LLC or a Doing Business As Statement does not equal trademark protection.
+The Secretary of State doesn't check for trademarks to make sure businesses are not violating them.
 So you can get the Secretary of State and county approval to use your business name, but you’re still exposed to potential trademark infringement liability because your name might infringe on someone’s trademark.
-As a business owner, you need to hire an attorney to find out if your company name infringes on someone else's trademark.
+It’s incumbent on the business owner to retain counsel to assess the trademark risk of using your business name.

 2. BRAND PROTECTION

 Brand protection is needed for most small businesses.
 Imagine this – you start a taco restaurant on the main drag of Haines City} called “Tommy Tequila’s Good Eats” and you spend years establishing your reputation.
 Your customers know your business and know your brand, but you don’t federally register your brand’s name.
 Imagine going to Las Vegas and finding a new pub with the same name as your business in neon lights.
 Without federal trademark protection, you are limited when it comes to enforcement and protection, meaning there’s little you could do to stop the Vegas restaurant from using your name.
 Another frustrating scenario is what to do if you start a business using a name that was already trademarked by another organization.